chasefranks/spring-security-lab/README.md

 }
 ```

-Step 4.
+### Step 4.
 Use It

 Let's put everything we've done so far together and see it in action.

+#### Web Security

 First let's test web security by using Spring Boot to create a protected route.
 By default, the url pattern `/**` is protected which matches all urls.
 Let's narrow this down to the pattern `/secure/**` by adding this line to the application.properties file

 ````
 security.basic.path=/secure/**